bob-ros2/tioros/README.md

 # Ros Node EVENTSUB

 This Twitch ROS node is dedicated to the Twitch [EventSub extension](https://twitchio.dev/en/stable/exts/eventsub.html).
-With this extension more events can be retrieved than in a normal chat bot where just an app token will be used.
+With this extension more events can be retrieved than in a simple chat bot.
 To set it up some more things are needed.

 ## Pre conditions
 This is just a rough overview what is needed: